-Along with the medical care cost, the type of medical care you receive for the injuries incurred can be a predictor of how much compensation will be given.
-The victim may receive a high settlement value if the treatment involves multiple or reconstructive surgeries, doctors, and hospitals instead of chiropractors and physician assistants.
+Along with the medical care cost, the type of medical care you receive for the injuries incurred can predict how much compensation will be given.
+The victim may receive a high settlement value if the treatment involves multiple reconstructive surgeries, doctors, and hospitals instead of chiropractors and physician assistants.

 Likewise, the recovery time also matters.
-More extended recovery period entails significant follow-up appointments and medical treatment prescriptions; thus, they may have higher settlement values.
+A more extended recovery period entails significant follow-up appointments and medical treatment prescriptions; thus, they may have higher settlement values.
 The injury that requires a long time to heal can convince the insurance adjuster that the prolonged treatment was proof of their injuries’ seriousness.

 So far, the factors discussed above are related to the impact of the alleged injuries.
 However, what’s also important to address is whether the defendant is even liable for the damages.
-The certainty with which your personal injury lawyer can prove liability can have a significant impact on your personal injury settlement value.
-Thus, in situations where the other side/defendant is clearly at fault, settlements can hit a higher range.
+The certainty with which your personal injury lawyer can prove liability can significantly impact your personal injury settlement value.
+Thus, settlements can hit a higher range in situations where the other side/defendant is clearly at fault.

 However, more value may also be added if you have a seasoned personal injury lawyer for case representation.
 Such a lawyer can argue liability questions more effectively.
 A seasoned personal injury lawyer can investigate the case in detail and interview credible witnesses, thereby compiling appropriate evidence much needed to establish a strong liability case against the defendant.